View Cynthia Westhoelter's Obituary on emissourian.com and share memories

 |

+Cynthia, daughter of the late Charles Huether and wife Virginia, nee Kampschroeder, was born June 3, 1938, in Washington.
+She was united in marriage to Bernie Westhoelter Jan.
+7, 1956, in St. Louis.
+Cynthia stayed active with her beloved Boston terrier dogs in obedience, agility and conformation competition for many years.
+The close bond that she forged through partnerships with her dogs is evidenced by the ribbons, photographs and trophies that graced the walls of their home.
+She also enjoyed gardening and flower arranging, often exhibiting her iris arrangements at the Washington Town & Country Fair.

-She is survived by her husband, Bernie Westhoelter, Washington; two sons, Cary Westhoelter and Craig Westhoelter and wife Sheila, all of Washington; other relatives and many friends.
+Cynthia is survived by her husband, Bernie Westhoelter, Washington; two sons, Cary Westhoelter and Craig Westhoelter and wife Sheila, all of Washington; three grandchildren, Joey Westhoelter, Alyssa Stallmann and husband Kenneth, and Amber Czeschin and husband Jacob; her Boston terrier, Pi; other relatives and friends.

+She was preceded in death by one son, Eric Westhoelter; one grandson, Justin West; her parents; and three sisters, June Minning, Carlene Elder and Shirley Klingsick.

+Visitation was held Friday, April 12, from 10 a.m. until time of service at 11:30 a.m. at Nieburg-Vitt, Miller Funeral Home, Washington.